gbikram/DocParse/README.md

-# Application for parsing emails and documents
+# Parse files for malicious indicators

 ## Run with Docker on localhost
 * mkdir pyserve/uploadedfiles